top of page

 ⁵ Although the word Swaraj means "self-rule", Gandhi gave it the content of an integral revolution that encompasses all spheres of life: "At the individual level Swaraj is vitally connected with the capacity for dispassionate self-assessment, ceaseless self-purification and growing self-reliance.”
 (M. K. Gandhi, Young India, 28 June 1928, p.
 772).

 ⁶ Jallianwala Bagh was the site of the 1919 Amritsar Massacre, where British troops fired on an unarmed gathering, killing hundreds.
 The massacre deeply shocked India and radicalized the anti-colonial movement, influencing figures such as Mahatma Gandhi and Rabindranath Tagore.
-At the well of Jallianwala Bagh, people leapt to escape the bullets.
-From Sabarmati Ashram, Gandhi began the Salt March until reaching Dandi.
+At the well of Jallianwala Bagh, people leaped to escape the bullets.
+From Sabarmati Ashram, Gandhi began the Salt March, which ended in Dandi.

-⁸ Ferozi Ghandy was a Parsi, zoroastran, also arrested as part of the Freedom Movement.
-He asked the hand of Indira Nehru in marriage, denied by her father, when she was 16.
-Mahatma Gandhi, a romantic, then gave his surname to Gandhy, so as to borrow the prestige he needed to marry Indira Gandhi.
-They married in a vedic rite.
-Both Mahatma and Indira Gandhi died in office, Mahatma Gandhi by the hands of Nathuram Godse, Indian nationalist, and Indira Gandhi by the hands of her 2 body guards who were Sikh.
-In the same night that she died, she delivered a speech saying that “I don't mind if my life goes in the service of the nation.
+⁸ Ferozi Ghandy was a Parsi, Zoroastrian, and was also arrested as part of the Freedom Movement.
+He asked for Indira Nehru's hand in marriage, but her father refused when she was 16.
+Mahatma Gandhi, a romantic, then gave Ferozi the surname Gandhi to borrow the prestige he needed to marry Indira Gandhi.
+They married in a Vedic rite.
+Both Mahatma and Indira Gandhi died in office, Mahatma Gandhi by the hands of an assassin who was a radical nationalist; and Indira Gandhi by the hands of her 2 body guards, who were Sikh.
+On the same night that she died, she had delivered a speech saying that “I don't mind if my life goes in the service of the nation.
 If I die today, every drop of my blood will invigorate the nation”.
-Indira studied at the Vishwa Bharati in Santiniketan, which became Visva-Bharati University in 1951.
+Indira studied at Visva-Bharati in Santiniketan, which became Visva-Bharati University in 1951.
 During an interview with Rabindranath Tagore, the great poet of India, he named Indira Priyadarshini, which means "looking at everything with kindness" in Sanskrit.

-⁹ Then came the Second War of Independence, during 1942 Quit India Movement.
+⁹ Then came the Second War of Independence, during the 1942 Quit India Movement.
 Initiated by Mahatma Gandhi during the war, this, in conjunction with Britain's weakened state, was a massive blow to colonial rule.
-The Indian National Army (INA) was then led by Subhas Chandra Bose, and fought alongside Japanese forces against the British in Southeast Asia, aimed at securing India’s independence.
-The aftermath of the World War II saw profound discontent, highlighted by the INA trials at the Red Fort, which became a significant rallying point for freedom, resulting thus in a sentiment of nationalism.
+The Indian National Army (INA) was then led by Subhas Chandra Bose and fought alongside Japanese forces against the British in Southeast Asia, aiming to secure India’s independence.
+The aftermath of World War II saw profound discontent, highlighted by the INA trials at the Red Fort, which became a significant rallying point for freedom and fostered a sense of nationalism.
 The combined pressures of the freedom struggle, economic exhaustion, and a global shift in power directly led to the British military withdrawal and the Indian Independence Act of 1947.

-¹⁰ From ancient Pragjyotisha and Kamarupa came resistance in many forms: the Battles of Battle of Imphal and Battle of Kohima in 1944 became decisive fronts of the war, as the Indian National Army and Japanese forces attempted to enter British India through Manipur and Nagaland.
+¹⁰ from ancient Pragjyotisha and Kamarupa came resistance in many forms: the Battles of Imphal and Kohima in 1944 became decisive fronts of the war, as the Indian National Army and Japanese forces attempted to enter British India through Manipur and Nagaland.

 Comentários